elhamrazi/ElhamBlog/README.md

 # ElhamBlog

 Cloud Computing Course first assignment.<br>
-A simple Blog Using Django Framework and Used IBM Cloud Services for Text Analysis and Text to Speech.
+A simple Blog Using Django Framework and Used IBM Cloud Services for Text Analysis and Text to Speech.<br>
 Deployed on [pythonanywhere Cloud](https://elham99.pythonanywhere.com/) (Paas)

 Fall 2021 - Dr. Djavadi